The Irish Times: Origins in 19th century

+20th century

-Though the paper became a publicly listed company in 1900, the family continued to hold a majority shareholding until the 1960s (even after the family lost control, the great-grandson of the original purchaser was the paper's London editor).
+Though the paper became a publicly-listed company in 1900, the Arnott family continued to hold a majority shareholding until the 1960s (even after the family lost control, the great-grandson of the original purchaser was the paper's London editor).
 The last member of the Arnott family to sit on the paper's board was Sir Lauriston Arnott, who died in 1958.

+During the 1930s, the editor was R. M. Smyllie.

+The longest-serving editor of The Irish Times was Douglas Gageby.